Blepharoplasty: Getting a perfect result every time

 The difficulty with upper eyelid surgery is that we put in local anaesthetic in the upper eyelids which distorts everything making it impossible without the markings to do the operation.

-This photo is taken in our Newcastle theater showing the patient with local anaesthetic injected by Dr Beldholm.
+This photo shows the patient with local anaesthetic injected by Dr Beldholm.
 The upper eyelids are bulging out and are quite distorted.
 If the markings had not been done prior to the operation then it would have been impossible to tell how much skin or where to remove the skin from.

 Removing the skin from the upper eyelids

 This photos shows Dr. Beldholm starting the incision for the left upper eyelid.
 The local anaesthetic that we used to inject the upper eyelid with has adrenaline in it.
 Adrenaline helps constrict the blood vessels and normally we do not get much bleeding during the operation.
 Dr. Beldholm uses magnifying loops to see all the small blood vessels to be able seal these.